gladly-team/next-firebase-auth/README.md

 The `keys` value cannot be defined on the client side and should live in a secret environment variable.

 For security, the `maxAge` value must be two weeks or less.
+Note that `maxAge` is defined in milliseconds.

 > **Note:** The cookies' expirations will be extended automatically when the user loads the Firebase JS SDK.
 >